Dirofilarioses in Cats

-The rare and short-term occurrence of microfilaraemia and the low number of adult worms make it difficult to diagnose HWD in cats compared to dogs, and a multistep approach combining mainly antigen and antibody tests and diagnostic imaging is required to overcome the limitations of each single diagnostic technique (Jones et al., 2014) (figure 9).
+The rare and short-term occurrence of microfilaraemia and the low number of adult worms make it difficult to diagnose HWD in cats, compared to dogs.
+A multistep approach, combining mainly antigen and antibody tests and diagnostic imaging, is required to overcome the limitations of each single diagnostic technique (Jones et al., 2014) (Figure 9).
 Moreover, HARD can already occur during early death of parasites and this explains the possibility of discordant results between different tests even in symptomatic cats.

 Figure 9: the combined use of different diagnostic tools is usually required to reach diagnosis of feline HWD and in some cases confirmation is never obtained.
 Anti-D. immitis antibody detection and thoracic radiography for detecting compatible pulmonary lesions are sensitive methods to have early information about possible feline HWD.
 However limitations of antibody detection are due to lower sensitivity in asymptomatic cats as time passed, and to antibody persistence for some time in cats that self-cure.
 A positive antigen test or the ultrasound visualization of filarial worms are confirmatory but their sensitivity is inadequate for excluding HWD in case of no antigen and worm detection.
-Rarely microfilariae are evidenced in blood (Knott test or millipore filter); they have to be differentiated in Europe from those of D. repens in countries where both species are found (e.g. in Europe).
+Rarely microfilariae are evidenced in blood (Knott test or millipore filter), but they have to be differentiated from those of D. repens in countries where both species are found (e.g. in Europe).

 In contrast to dogs, both microscopical detection of microfilariae and ELISA or immunochromatographic (IC)-based tests that detect circulating antigens of adult D. immitis females have low sensitivity in cats (McCall et al., 2008; Simón et al., 2012; Jones et al., 2014; Venco et al., 2015).
 Albeit rarely, microfilariae of both species can incidentally be detected on feline routine blood smears and further investigations are always required for their identification (Długosz et al., 2016).
-When microfilariae are detected using routine techniques (modified Knott test or millipore filtration), morphometric identification, cytochemical stain or PCR are needed (in Europe) to differentiate D. immitis and D. repens microfilariae in countries where both species are found (e.g. in Europe) (Venco et al., 2015).
+When microfilariae are detected using routine techniques (modified Knott test or millipore filtration), morphometric identification, cytochemical stain or PCR are needed to differentiate D. immitis and D. repens microfilariae in countries where both species are found (e.g. in Europe) (Venco et al., 2015).

 Feline HWD is usually associated with the presence of few pre-adult or adult worms.
-When no or only one adult female worms is present, a false negative result is obtained on ELISA or IC antigen tests (Berdoulay et al., 2004).
-However, heat pre-treatment of feline and canine serum or plasma samples improves the sensitivity of these commercial antigen assays in cats (and dogs) carrying only few adult female worms by releasing antigens blocked within circulating immune-complexes (Little et al., 2014; Velasquez et al., 2014; Gruntmeir et al., 2016).
+When no or only one adult female worm is present, a false negative result is obtained on ELISA or IC antigen tests (Berdoulay et al., 2004).
+However, heat pre-treatment of feline and canine serum or plasma samples improves the sensitivity of these commercial antigen assays in cats (and dogs) carrying only few adult female worms by releasing antigens blocked within circulating immune-complexes (Little et al., 2014; Velasquez et al., 2014; Gruntmeir et al., 2016; Little et al., 2018).
 In order to underline the low negative predictive value of antigen assays in cats it is suggested to record any negative result as “no antigen detected” instead of “negative” (Jones et al., 2014).